eugenPtr/discourse-digger/README.md

 - The database structure allows integrating multiple DAOs and extending the dataset to include other Discourse data, such as topics, or onchain/Snapshot governance data.
 Posts, Topics and Proposals can be easily linked through the unique composite field daoId_topicId which can be referenced by each table.

 2. Logging and Alerts
-- In the future, all the logging data could be consumed by services like Axiom, which facilitate tracing errors and setting up alerts through webhooks for critical events you'd want to know about as soon as they occur.
+- In the future, services like Axiom could process all logging data.
+They make it easier to trace errors and set up instant alerts for crucial events through webhooks.

 3. Scheduling
-- Although this isn't included in the script, a sensible next step would be to schedule these tasks to run every X minutes / hours
+- A sensible next step would be to make implementation_2.py part of a cron job that would run every X minutes/hours

+4. Readability, code structure and naming consistency
+- You might notice that both implementations use the same function to fetch posts from discourse.
+This should be extracted into a separate module to remove code duplication
+- Another aspect is that the pagination_index and before_query_parameter refer to the same thing.
+This was me playing with different names in different scripts and a future version should use consistent naming.
+- The variable names and overall code readability can and should be improved.
+Although this time I chose to focus on implementing and testing different algorithms that get the job done efficiently, I value code cleanliness a lot and I am not satisfied with the current looks of it.